andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 to come.
 </div>

-The festival traces its origins to the Bennington School of the Dance, a summer program established at Bennington College in Vermont.
+The festival traces its origins to the Bennington School of Dance, a summer program established at Bennington College in Vermont.
 The school provided choreographers and performers a venue to experiment and perform works in the rapidly evolving medium of modern dance.
 In 1948 the festival was relocated to Connecticut College before it's final move to the 36th parallel in 1978.

-(*Fun fact:* one side of the road outside the Nasher Museum of Art where the performance will be held is at 35.99999&deg;N and the other is 36.0&deg;N. I'm comfortable admitting that I'm probably the only weirdo who finds that fact fun.)
+(*Fun fact:* one side of the road outside the Nasher Museum of Art where our performances will be held is at 35.99999&deg;N and the other is 36.0&deg;N. I'm comfortable admitting that I'm probably the only weirdo who finds that fact fun.)